Congruence Property In Conformal Field Theory: Modularity of trace functions for rational vertex operator algebras

 \subsection{Unitarity of $S$}

-In this subsection, we will prove that the genus one $S$-matrix of $V$ defined in Section \ref{ss:3.1} is unitary.
-The proof follows essentially from that given in \cite{ENO} for the unitarity of a normalized $S$-matrix of a modular category.
+In this subsection, we will prove that the genus one $S$-matrix of $V$ defined in Section \ref{ss:3.1} is unitary, and its consequences.
+Our approach is slightly different from that given in \cite{ENO} for the unitarity of a normalized $S$-matrix of a modular category with the following lemma.
+Recall that $S^2=C$ from Section \ref{ss:3.1}.
+In fact, this equality holds for any symmetric matrix satisfying the Verlinde formula as follows:

-The fusion matrices $N(i)$ for $i\in\{0,...,p\}$ is defined by $N(i)_{jk}=N_{i,j}^{k}.$ Here are some properties of the fusion rules and fusion matrices from \cite{DJX}. \begin{lem} Let $V$ be a vertex operator algebra satisfying the conditions (V1) and (V2).
-Then we have \begin{enumerate} \item[(i)] $N_{ij}^k=N_{i^*j^*}^{k^*}$,